-Stator Angle Correction
+Post processing Stator Angle Correction Method

 In some cases an over the wheel bracket can be difficult or impossible (low wheel well clearance) to make.
 In this case we suggest using stator angle correction.
-Stator angle correction requires an additional (not provided) sensor on the vehicle that changes output as the wheels steer.
-The sensor used most commonly are a steering wheel angle output from the Vehicle CAN Bus or a string potentiometer attached to the tie rod or other steering component.
+Stator angle correction requires an additional (not provided) transducer on the vehicle that changes output as the wheels steer.
+The transducer used most commonly are a steering wheel angle output from the Vehicle CAN Bus or a string potentiometer attached to the tie rod or other steering component.

-After the additional sensor is operating, a calibration needs to be performed by the user to establish a relationship between the sensor output and the angle of the slip ring stator as the wheels are steered.
-Record both sensor output and the slip ring stator angle (measured with digital protractor) 10 different times between right steer lock and left steer lock.
+After the additional transducer is operating, a calibration needs to be performed by the user to establish a relationship between the transducer output and the angle of the slip ring stator as the wheels are steered.
+Record both transducer output and the slip ring stator angle (measured with digital protractor) 10 different times between right steer lock and left steer lock.
 The figure below defines positive stator angle for both the right and left sides.

-Next take the 10 data points recorded and create a linear regression between the sensor output and stator restraint angle.
+Next take the 10 data points recorded and create a linear regression between the transducer output and stator restraint angle.
 That will result in the following equation, where m is the slope determined during linear regression and b is the off-set.

+'''

-Stator Angle = m (sensor output) + b
+Stator Angle = m (transducer output) + b

+'''

-Next add the following correction equations into your data acquisition as calculated channels, where Fx, Fz, Mx, & Mz are the outputs from the Wheel Force Transducer.
+Next add the following correction equations into your data acquisition as calculated channels, where Fx, Fz, Mx, &Mz are the outputs from the Wheel Force Transducer.